 Culturally appropriate EAP programs

 BHAP Call Out Guidelines:

 One of the components that would initiate an automatic call out of any of the above working groups should meet one of the below criteria.
-A critical incident is any situation that is either out of the norm or that challenges or would appear to challenge a person’s normal coping mechanisms.
+A debilitating critical incident (DCI) is any situation that is either out of the norm or that challenges or would appear to challenge a person’s normal coping mechanisms.
 Examples include the following situations:

 Pediatric injury or death